Ardbraccan: Early medieval raids

-King John in Ardbraccan
+Visit by King John

 On 29 June 1210, King John of England, Lord of Ireland and his forces met with Cathal Crobhderg, King of Connacht and his men in Ardbraccan before proceeding north to attack the forces of Hugh de Lacy, 1st Earl of Ulster.

-The Diocese of Ardbraccan
+Diocese of Ardbraccan

-The early Irish church possessed many bishoprics or dioceses, each presided over by a bishop.
-For a period, Ardbraccan itself was a diocese, with a large urban centre attached.
+The early Irish church possessed many bishoprics or dioceses and, for a period, Ardbraccan was a diocese, with a large urban centre attached.
 Under the Synod of Kells in 1152, Ardbraccan was united with the Sees of Clonard, Trim, Dunshaughlin, Slane and Fore, forming with other small dioceses the Diocese of Meath.
-Its central importance was shown in the fact that the newly merged diocese's bishop lived in Ardbraccan.
+The bishop of the newly-merged diocese lived in Ardbraccan.